 d.
 Life Scope BSM-3773 bedside monitor

 The prominent feature of Life Scope VS bedside monitors is the utilization of flexible MULTI-parameter sockets that are colored in yellow.
 These yellow MULTI sockets do not accept ordinary measurement cables but only measurement cables that have NIHON KOHDEN parameter codes embedded in their plugs (which are also colored in yellow).
 The end result of using these flexible connector sockets means a good amount of needed connector sockets are removed from the monitor, which is undesirable.
-In reality, there is no benefit from using these flexible Multi-parameter sockets since shortage of connector sockets implies inflexibility!
+In reality, there is zero benefit from socket flexibility since the shortage of connector sockets will lead to serious inflexibility for users!

 ![]() |